phreakyphoenix/WhatsAppBulkMessenger/README.md

 	`sudo chmod +x /usr/bin/chromedriver`

-	_Process for installing Chromedriver on Windows in also the same as above._
+	*_Process for installing Chromedriver on Windows is also the same as above._*

 ### :walking: Basic installation